-Figure 7 Reed-Solomon codes.
+Fig. 7 Reed-Solomon codes

-Compared with Reed Solomon Codes, Array Code [54] is totally based on XOR operation.
-Due to the efficient of encoding, decoding, updating and reconstruction, Array code is widely used.
+Array code is widely used.
 Array code can be categorized as two types due to the placement of data fragment and redundant fragment.

 Horizontal parity array codes make data fragments and redundant fragments stored on different disks.
 By doing this, Horizontal parity array codes have better scalability.
 But most of it can just hold 2 disk failures.
 It has a drawback on updating data.
 Every time updating one data block will result in at least one read and one write operation on redundant disk.
 EVENODD code [55] is one kind of Horizontal parity array codes that used widely.